PSALM 30 – Daily Dose of Dedication and Thanks

 Open the eyes and train them with water.

-Cry from the pain, and the weight of our wrongs
+Cry for the pains, and the weight of our wrongs

 Tears for the loss, for what’s left in the field